 So, when using the optical theorem for the inclusive bHQET jet function, see Eq.~(\ref{eq:bHQET_jet_function_app_2}) and also Refs.~\cite{Jain:2008gb,Clavero:2024yav}, the top quark width can be implemented simply by the replacement $s\to s+i\Gamma_t$ in the jet function correlator prior to taking the imaginary part via the optical theorem~\cite{Fleming:2007xt,Hoang:2019fze}.
 Alternatively, using that the bHQET jet function correlator is analytic, except for its cut along the positive $s$ axis, we can also obtain the unstable top inclusive bHQET function from the stable top quark case through the relation

-Thus the effects of the top quark decay are confined exclusively to the bHQET jet functions.
-This treatment is correct to all orders in QCD at leading order in the bHQET power counting and at leading order in the top decay, see Tab.~\ref{tab:modetable}.
-The basis of this simple outcome is that soft gluon attachments to the inclusive top quark decay (i.e.\ gluons with momenta $k^\mu\ll m_t$ in the top rest frame) cancel to all orders in the strong coupling.
+Thus the leading power effects of the top quark decay are confined exclusively to the bHQET jet functions.
+This treatment is correct to all orders in QCD at leading order in the bHQET power counting and at leading order in the inclusive top decay, see Tab.~\ref{tab:modetable}.
+The basis of this simple outcome is that ultra-collinear gluon attachments to the inclusive top quark decay (i.e.\ soft gluons with momenta $k^\mu\ll m_t$ in the top rest frame) cancel to all orders in the strong coupling.
 In the matching of full QCD plus the electroweak interactions to bHQET, which describes the ultra-collinear QCD dynamics, this cancellation arises in the Wilson coefficients of the leading power $i \bar h_{v_n}(v_{n}\cdot A_{n}^{\rm uc})h_{v_n}$ and $i \bar h_{v_{\bar n}}(v_{\bar n}\cdot A_{\bar n}^{\rm uc})h_{v_{\bar n}}$ operators.
 The relevant diagrams for this matching calculation at ${\cal O}(\alpha_s)$ are shown in Fig~\ref{fig:Self-energy}.
 Since these operators are part of the heavy quark covariant derivative, this cancellation is ensured by ultra-collinear gauge invariance.
-The only net leading order effects in the matching arises in the imaginary part of the on-shell self-energy which yields the propagator replacement in Eq.~(\ref{eq:HQETunstable}).\footnote{The same mechanism is also known for ultra-soft gluon interactions for the inclusive production cross section of color-singlet toponium states~\cite{Melnikov:1993np}.}
+The only net leading order effects in the matching arises in the imaginary part of the on-shell self-energy which yields the propagator replacement in Eq.~(\ref{eq:HQETunstable}).\footnote{The same mechanism is also known for ultra-soft gluon interactions for the fully inclusive production cross section of a color-singlet toponium state in $e^+e^-$ collisions.~\cite{Melnikov:1993np}.}